Jump to Content

 Because of this, data loss events are extremely rare and are usually the result of coordinated hardware failures, software bugs or a combination of the two.
 Our internal goal is zero data loss events per quarter.

-Every storage device in a Google datacenter is continuously monitored, both for errors returned during operations and through internal diagnostics.
+Every storage device in a Google data center is continuously monitored, both for errors returned during operations and through internal diagnostics.
 Data on devices that fail is re-replicated within minutes, and devices that are predicted to fail are safely drained and swapped.

 Security

 In addition to your data being stored durably, it is always encrypted in transit and at rest—there are no options or potential misconfigurations that can result in data being stored unencrypted.
 You also have the option to use CSEK or CMEK to encrypt the disk encryption key.
-Persistent Disk infrastructure performs automatic maintenance and replication without access to customer encryption keys.
+Block storage infrastructure performs automatic maintenance and replication without access to customer encryption keys.
 For a more detailed look at how we tackle physical security, data access, data disposal, and access logging, please see whitepapers published at https://cloud.google.com/security/.

 Regional disks and snapshots